albertotonda/albertotonda.github.io/content/publication/tonda-2023-towards/index.md

   rewarded for keeping viable as many trajectories as possible, for as long as possible.
   The proposed approach is evaluated on established benchmarks for viability and delivers promising results.'
+featured: false
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference*'
+doi: 10.1145/3583131.3590415
 links:
 - name: URL
   url: https://doi.org/10.1145/3583131.3590415
 ---